-A unique new technology is the floating input channels which allows safe, low-noise measurements even in situations where none of the inputs are grounded.
+Floating input channels are a unique new technology that allows safe, low-noise measurements even in situations where none of the inputs are grounded.

 Floating inputs allow a single input to perform voltage drop tests (for example, along the battery to starter motor cable) and measurements on non-grounded signals like hybrid electric motor drives.
 With floating inputs the maximum allowable voltage difference between any two channel grounds is 30 V.

 The inputs can now measure up to 200 V (up from 100 V on the previous generation of PicoScope).
 A key benefit is that external attenuators are no longer needed for measuring injector voltages.